kiweed/anavaro/README.md

     ACP:
       -form for mass addition of medals
 	  -make sure medals are unique

-  TO DO:
+	  -TO DO: edit medals
-    form for editing of medals
-    Make manual edit form for admins
-    Do ACL configuration for admin/mod level
+	  -TO DO: Make ACL who can add medals